aorith/fittest_creature/README.md

 - Press **v** to turn on/off a visual representation of food/poison properties of the creatures.
 - Press **r** to turn on/off only record can breed. (current mode can be seen on status bar)
 - Press **s** to turn on/off save to csv file. (current mode can be seen on status bar).
-_(Each time a creature dies, its age followed by its DNA will be stored in a *.csv file in the same directory as the script.
-It can be disabled by setting the variable SAVE_TO_CSV to False.
-Nice for creating charts...)_
+_This will save data in a .csv file every X seconds, regarding creatures age and DNA values, nice for plotting._
 - Press **p** to print to the console information about the current creature age record and the all time record.